zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Victor: It is a little rough, I admit.

 Amelia: There are problems with the audio, too.
 The re are sections of dead air when the audio cuts out.
-And when there is audio, t he volume isn’t uniform.
+And when there is audio, the volume isn’t uniform.

 Victor: That’s true, too, I guess . . .